Anu-techy/Preprocessing-Data-using-Power-BI/README.md

 3. Create Mockup of the Dashboard
 4. Building fact_actual_estimates table

-To build a dashboard in Power BI for Comprehensive Financial Analysis
+To Build a dashboard in Power BI for Comprehensive Financial Analysis

 **Description**